kevinchung58/LatteReview/docs/api/agents.md

 # Agents Module Documentation

 This module provides the core agent functionality for the LatteReview package, implementing agent-based review workflows.
+The updated version supports text and image inputs for review tasks.

 ## Overview